 You can track WooCommerce users, editors, authors, and other members who have an account on your website.

-You can also turn on events that you want to track and switch-off events that you don’t want to monitor.
+You can also turn on any events that you want to track and switch off the events that you don’t want to monitor.

 The plugin also shows you a live view of all the users logged in to your website.
 If you see a suspicious account, then you can end their session right away and lock them out.

-For more details, see our guide on how to monitor user activity in WordPress using WP Activity Log.
+You can learn more in our guide on how to monitor user activity in WordPress using WP Activity Log.

 It comes with a built-in security plugin that checks your WordPress files for suspicious code.
 You also get a detailed look at the user activity across your website.